fieldtrip/website/tutorial/salzburg.md

 Based on visual inspection of the data provided by the interactive navigation after the call to **[ft_sourceplot](https://github.com/fieldtrip/fieldtrip/blob/release/ft_sourceplot.m)** we can determine the coordinates of the locations subject to further examination.

 Alternative approach is enabled due to the utilized parcellation strategy.
-We can derive the coordinates of all locations corresponding to a particular parcel, e.g. left heschl gyrus.
+We can derive the coordinates of all locations corresponding to a particular parcel, e.g., left heschl gyrus.
 In the following we will reduce the data to three loacations: left and right heschl gyri and left Cingulum_Mid in the frontal cortex.

 {% include markup/warning %}
 We used statistics to reject the hypothesis that: the data in the pre and post stimulus intervals is exchangeable.
 It might appear that the decision about which nodes to choose is based on this statistical evaluation.
 However this is false.
 The spatial aspect of the data is not subject to hypothesis testing.
 We motivate our decision on the basis of our interpretation of the conclusion- the data is not exchangeable.
 The interpretation and not the statistical testing per se is based on prior knowledge, knowledge about function-anatomy, credible expectations of spatial patterns in the context of the experimental design and many other factors.
 Consulting this [FAQ](/faq/how_not_to_interpret_results_from_a_cluster-based_permutation_test) is recommended.